Once Blind

 Nobody did this on purpose…But nobody felt any obligation to present it to me and my generation in an orderly, coherent fashion.
 Ideas have consequences - and so does their lack.”

-The scientific revolution deconstructed Europe’s transparent feudal system rooted in faith and land and built in its place modern bureaucracies rooted in technology and wealth.
-States which centralized power as oligarchies came to rule the world.
+The scientific revolution deconstructed Europe’s transparent feudal system rooted in faith and land and built in its place opaque bureaucracies rooted in technology and wealth.
+States which centralized power as private oligarchies came to rule the world.

 • Globalization